kin027/aeroevolve/README.md

 python main.py
 ```

-## Data Sources
+## Data Source

-I sourced data from the Bureau of Transportation Statistics (BTS), a part of the U.S. Department of Transportation.
+I got data from the Bureau of Transportation Statistics (BTS), a part of the U.S. Department of Transportation.
 Airlines report their traffic data to the BTS each month.

 - [BTS T-100 Segment (All Carriers) table from 1990 to 2025](https://www.transtats.bts.gov/DatabaseInfo.asp?QO_VQ=EEE) with DEPARTURES_PERFORMED, PASSENGERS, UNIQUE_CARRIER, UNIQUE_CARRIER_NAME, ORIGIN, ORIGIN_CITY_NAME, ORIGIN_COUNTRY_NAME, DEST, DEST_CITY_NAME, DEST_COUNTRY_NAME, YEAR, MONTH, CLASS fields (to identify nonstop flights, the airlines that operated them, and the months and years of operation)